-- 6.26.
-Council's infrastructure is not available to this rural site. - 6.27.
-There is an existing wastewater system within Tuhuna A, which will become Lot 8 of Stage 2.
-Geologix assessed the existing wastewater system and stated that it 'comprises of a conventional septic tank and trenches to the west of the dwelling which appeared to be functioning adequately at the time of inspection.' - 6.28.
-Lots 1-5 of Stage 1 will be vacant as well as Lots 6 & 7 of Stage 2.
+- 6.9.13.
+Council's infrastructure is not available to this rural site. - 6.9.14.
+There is an existing wastewater system within Tuhuna A, which will become Lot 10 of Stage 2.
+This would have also been assessed as part of the previous RC application.
+Geologix assessed the existing wastewater system and stated that it 'comprises of a conventional septic tank and trenches to the west of the dwelling which appeared to be functioning adequately at the time of inspection.'

+- 6.9.15.
+Lots 1 & 2 of Stage 1 will be vacant as well as Lots 9 & 11 of Stage 2.
 Geologix prepared a wastewater assessment as part of the SSR which concluded that a concept onsite wastewater system could be provided within each of the proposed vacant lots.
-Geologix have

-- recommended that 'each lot is subject to Building Consent specific review and design amendment according to final development plans by a suitably qualified professional.' - 6.29.
+Geologix have recommended that 'each lot is subject to Building Consent specific review and design amendment according to final development plans by a suitably qualified professional.' - 6.9.16.
 It is therefore considered that the proposal will not create any adverse or cumulative effects in relation to wastewater disposal.
-It is anticipated that a consent notice condition will be imposed for Lots 1-5 of Stage 1 and Lots 6 & 7 of Stage 2 which will require a site specific TP58 report to be submitted at the Building Consent Stage, for any building that requires effluent disposal, with reference back to the Geologix report.
+It is anticipated that a consent notice condition will be imposed for Lots 1 & 2 of Stage 1, which will require a site specific TP58 report to be submitted at the Building Consent Stage, for any building that requires effluent disposal, with reference back to the Geologix report.
+Lot 9 and Lot 11 of Stage 2 are not anticipated to require consent notice conditions in relation to wastewater as the underlying titles would already have an existing consent notice in relation to this, given the subdivisions completed prior to this stage.